Burning alive in old flames…

 Suddenly, Last Summer, The Motels

 Want to read Cruel Summer?
 Sign up for my newsletter and you’ll auto-magically receive a link to download it.
+If you’re unable to sign up for my newsletter, drop me an email through my contact page requesting a PDF copy.

 share this excerpt!